Halle/100percenthuman/content/english/_index.md

     {{< accordion title=\"Why is it six weeks?
 Do all of our tests get written in six weeks?\" >}}

     As you can guess, there is no way of knowing whether all of your test suite can be written in six weeks.
 Maybe, maybe not.
 The reason 100% Human UI Tests is only six weeks is because I think the <a href='https://en.wikipedia.org/wiki/Pareto_principle'>**Pareto Principle**</a> will help us focus in on the tests with the highest impact to your releases and to find the outer limits of your test complexity, after which you will have your gnarliest tests working, and you'll have a testbed with roadsigns and documentation about how to add your future tests and maintain your current ones.
-I actually think this is more valuable than being \"done with writing UI tests\", which is probably not a preferable goal compared to being less hesitant to add new UI tests or alter old ones.
+I actually think this is more valuable than being \"done with writing tests\", which is probably not a preferable goal compared to being less hesitant to add new UI or e2e tests or alter old ones.
     {{< rawhtml >}}<br><br><a href='contact' class='btn btn-primary'>Get Started</a><br><br>{{< /rawhtml >}}
     {{< /accordion >}}